Erudika/scoold/README.md

 ### Manual deployment - option 1 (code push)

-1. First, clone this repository and create a new Heroku app
+1. Clone this repository and create a new Heroku app
 2. Add Heroku as a Git remote target and push your changes with `git push heroku master`
 3. Go to the Heroku admin panel, under "Settings", "Reveal Config Vars" and set all the configuration variables shown above but **replace all dots in the variable names with underscores**, e.g. `scoold.para_endpoint` -> `scoold_para_endpoint`.